SAP-samples/teched2025-IN162/README.md

 - [SAP Service Cloud Version 2 System Configurations](intro/intro3/README.md)

 ## Exercises
-Check out the following chapters to understand and achieve the end-to-end grounding with event-driven architecture as documented in this session:

 The complete list of exercise steps are listed below, run through them in the given order.
-<br>You can use this section as a Table of Contents.
-Use the breadcrumb navigation on top of the pages to go back to the Table of Contents.
+<br>This section also serves as a Table of Contents; use the breadcrumb navigation at the top of the pages to return here at any time.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - Explore SAP Integration Suite, advanced event mesh](exercises/ex1/)